Beyond the Pitch

 - Even if you don’t have direct competitors, you still must compete with the status quo.
 Often, inertia, risk-avoidance, and current practices are the toughest competitors, especially in enterprise sales.
 Customers have been dealing with whatever problem your solution is designed to fix well before you and your ideas entered the scene.

-Performing an ongoing, full review of the competition is critical.
+Performing an ongoing, full review of the competitors is critical.
 Deeply understand your customers’ current practices.
 Deeply understand your competitors’ product offerings.

 - Between talking to customers and searching online, any entrepreneur can identify competitors.
 You will likely discover competitors that you didn’t even consider to be competitors.